Home » Blog » How to Plan a Budget Ooty Trip with Family: Expert Hacks for an Affordable Vacation

 The winters in Nilgiri can be between 5 °C to 18 °C. If you are planning to visit mostly the top tourist spots in Ooty and not planning for any adventure, this is a great time.
 As visibility is quite low during the winter season, driving may get challenging during early morning and evening.

-Ashley’s Tip: If planning to spend most of the time in a resort and not planning on touring the famous spots, choose off-season months to get cheapest deals on your stay.
+Ashley’s Tip: If planning to spend most of the time in a resort and not planning on touring the famous spots, choose off-season months to get the cheapest deals on your stay.

-How to Get Around in Ooty
+How to Get Around in Ooty on a Budget

 Where to Eat in Ooty